10 Steps Of Top Risk Management In Leverage Trading

 How do you manage risk in leverage trading?

-There are a couple of good techniques to control your exposure in the market.
-Below is a list of the three best tips:
+There are a couple of good techniques to control exposure in the market.
+Below is a list of the three most effective controls:

 What is leverage trading risk?

-The added risk factor on leveraged trades is the added buying power that traders get access to.
-This creates larger swings in both positive and negative directions of your account and if you are not careful, one single trade can wipe you out if you use too much leverage.
+The added risk factor in leveraged trades is the expanded buying power that traders get access to.
+This creates larger swings in both positive and negative directions, and if the position sizing is unchecked, one single trade can wipe out the account.

 Does leverage affect risk management in Forex?

 Yes, it does.
-The more leverage you use the riskier it is to enter the market.
-A bigger position always carries more risk than a smaller and when you are wrong you will take a bigger hit to your overall account.
+The more leverage in use, the riskier each position becomes.
+A bigger position always carries more risk than a smaller one, and when direction is wrong, the hit to the overall account is larger.

 What happens if you lose a leveraged trade?